Sign Up

 Myth 3: "AI costs will decrease as we scale."

-Costs only decrease with active optimization.
-Without governance, AI cost tends to increase linearly or even exponentially as more teams adopt tools independently.
+While innovation has the potential to reduce certain AI expenses over time think infrastructure improvements or streamlined model training costs only decrease with active optimization.
+Building and operating advanced AI systems remains among the most expensive undertakings in Silicon Valley.
+Without governance, AI cost tends to increase linearly or exponentially as more teams adopt tools independently.

 Myth 4: "Free trials and freemium tiers help us test without budget impact."